SKCraft/SKMCLauncher/README.md

 6. Upload the contents of the output directory to your website.

 Now that you have a URL to update.xml (like *http://example.com/modpack/update.xml*), give people that link and they can put it in "Install from URL..." to automatically download!

 When you need to update, just upload the new files to the same place.
-The launcher will know how to update, and *will only download changed files!* (except for config/ -- that entire folder gets updated at once).
+The launcher will *know to only download changed files!*
+(except for config/ -- that entire folder gets updated at once).

 Advanced Building
 -----------------

 There are some features not supported by the above GUI process.

-* The builder tool lets you zip up config/ so that all the configuration files are in one .zip, which is faster to download.
+* The builder tool lets you zip up config/ so that all the configuration files download as one file (which is faster).
 You can't setup your own settings for other folders with the GUI.
 * You can't set some files to not overwrite on update.
-You might do that for "default configuration" files like a list of world waypoints.
+You would do that for "default configuration" files like a list of minimap waypoints.
-* You can't make parts of the update "optional" where players can turn that part on or off.
+* You can't make parts of the update "optional" that players can choose to install or not.

 ### How to Make More Advanced Updates ###

 You can actually still use the GUI.
-You just need to make a "builder configuration" (see below) and input into the GUI.
+You just need to make a "builder configuration" and input into the GUI.

 1. Make a copy of [sample_builder_config.xml](sample_builder_config.xml).
 2. Edit the file as needed.
 3. In the GUI, click "Use Builder Configuration" at the top and select your configuration.
 4. Build as normal.

 Command Line